yvovonBerg/TycoonUE4Docs/docs/track_build.md

 4. To add a new piece to the track press the "Add" button, the "|" / straight button adds a straight piece without bend / direction or twist values.

+# Convert meshes to spline meshes (Experimental)

+1. Click the "Convert spline"

+2. Move / adjust the spline points of the Tycoon spline component part of your Tycoon main actor.

 ![](/img/trackaddui.PNG)